tlackemann/hubert/README.md

 hubert does not start altering the state of your lights until enough data (currently 50,000 data points) has been collected and the rate of error is within an acceptable limit.

+### Containers

+Hubert is composed of five applications, each ran from an individual container.

+ 1. `hubert` - The main processor; Sends updates to Cassandra container
+ 2. `ml` - Machine learning algorithm; Learns from usage and sends messages to RabbitMQ for processing
+ 3. `processor` - Processes RabbitMQ messages to alter the state of the lights
+ 4. `rabbitmq` - A RabbitMQ instance used for publish-subscribe
+ 5. `cassandra` - A Cassandra instance used for data collection

 ## Development